 - 1. General.
 Compliance with effluent limitations for priority pollutants must be determined using sample reporting protocols defined in section III and Attachment A. Definitions. - 2.
 Average Monthly Discharge Limitation (AML).
 If the average or, when applicable, the median of daily discharges that were measured in a calendar month exceeds the AML for a given parameter, this will represent a single violation, though the Permittee will be considered out of compliance for each day of that month for that parameter (e.g., resulting in 31 days of noncompliance in a 31-day month).
-If only a single sample is taken during the calendar month and the analytical result for that sample exceeds the AML, the Permittee will be considered out of compliance for that calendar month.
-The Permittee will be considered out of compliance for only the days when the discharge occurs.
+If only a single sample is taken during the calendar month and the analytical result for that sample exceeds the AML, the Permittee will be considered out of compliance for only the days when the discharge occurs.
 For any one calendar month during which no sample (daily discharge) is taken yet sampling is required, the Permittee will be considered out of compliance for that calendar month. - 3.
 Average Weekly Discharge Limitation (AWL).
 If the average or, when applicable, the median of daily discharges over a calendar week exceeds the AWL for a given parameter, this will represent a single violation, though the Permittee will be considered out of compliance for each day of that week for that parameter, resulting in 7 days of noncompliance.
-If only a single sample is taken during the calendar week and the analytical result for that sample exceeds the AWL, the Permittee will be considered out of compliance for that calendar week.
-The Permittee will be considered out of compliance for only the days when the discharge occurs.
+If only a single sample is taken during the calendar week and the analytical result for that sample exceeds the AWL, the Permittee will be considered out of compliance for only the days when the discharge occurs.
 For any one calendar week during which no sample (daily discharge) is taken yet sampling is required, the Permittee will be considered out of compliance for that calendar week. - 4.
 Maximum Daily Discharge Limitation (MDL).
 If a daily discharge exceeds the MDL for a given parameter, the Permittee will be considered out of compliance for that parameter for that 1 day only in the reporting period.
 For any one day during which no sample is taken yet a sampling is required, the Permittee will be considered out of compliance for that day.